 This guide explains how to build and upload your iOS app to the App Store or TestFlight, or run it locally during development with custom native dependencies.

-command to generate the native code and Xcode project for iOS, open it with Xcode, and either run the app or archive it for distribution.
+You'll use the prebuild command to generate the native code and Xcode project for iOS, open it with Xcode, and either run the app or archive it for distribution.

 Note: If you just want to run your iOS app in development mode without any custom native dependencies, you don't need this guide.
 All you need is an iOS device with Expo Go installed.
 It should auto-detect from your simulator, or press q, r in your terminal which is running the One dev server and follow the instructions to open the app in Expo Go.